Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Introduction_to_Behavioral_Finance_SUB_Differences_Between_Traditional_and_Behavioral_Finance_chapter_0_video_02_q.typ

 #only("4")[#voiceover("or emotional,")]
 #only("5")[#voiceover("or unpredictable?")]
 ]#questionDef(
-questionText: "According to traditional finance, investors are assumed to be \$rational\$.",
+questionText: "According to traditional finance, investors are assumed to be _____.",
 answerOptions: ("irrational", "rational", "emotional", "unpredictable"),
 correctAnswerIndex: 1
 )